-The Audit Committee formally met four times during 2010 and once to date in 2011 to review the quarterly financial reports and reviews and audits by Jones Simkins, P.C., UTMD's independent auditor.
-The Committee also met informally from time to time during the year.
+The Audit Committee formally met four times during 2015 and once to date in 2016 to review the quarterly financial reports and reviews and audits by Jones Simkins LLC, UTMD's independent lead auditor.
+The Committee also met informally as needed during the year.
 In accordance with Statement on Auditing Standards No. 61, discussions were held with management and the independent auditors as needed regarding the acceptability and the quality of the accounting principles used in the reports.
 These discussions included the clarity of the disclosures made therein, the underlying estimates and assumptions used in the financial reporting, and the reasonableness of the significant judgments and management decisions made in developing the financial statements.
 In addition, the Audit Committee has discussed with the independent auditors their independence from the Company and its management, including the matters in the written disclosures required by Independence Standards Board Standard No. 1 and The Sarbanes-Oxley Act of 2002.